Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 Over the next few days, the cluster expanded more and more, to include more neighboring countries, among these countries: the UK, Netherlands, Germany, and Belgium.

-After passing 10 days of April, the U.S. death tolls have surpassed Italy's, to become the new epicenter.
+After passing the first 10 days of April, the U.S. death tolls have surpassed Italy's, to become the new epicenter.

 ## U.S. deaths Choropleth map